FREQUENTLY ASKED QUESTIONS

-The better the reference, the better the result!
+• The better the reference, the better the result!

-To get a Free Quote, we would just need-
+To get a Quote, please send-

 3. A size estimate in inches.

-It is good to be clear with your inquiry, that way I can accurately quote you.
 “Something like this” while sending a photo of another tattoo, can be confusing.
-So I will still need all 3 requirements listed above prior to quoting or booking you in.
-Placements also affects the pricing as, some areas are easier to work on vs others.
+Which is why there are 3 requirements listed above prior to quoting or booking you in.

 The day of: